Bread & Roses 2025/2

 100 years of the Federation of Socialist Mutualities of Brabant

-At the end of the nineteenth century, the socialist labor movement created a number of organizations with which it could establish and expand its influence among the working class: the sick association, the cooperative, the trade union and, in 1885, the Belgian Workers' Party.
-(BWP).
+At the end of the nineteenth century, the socialist labor movement established several organizations to establish and expand its influence among the working class: the sick-society, the cooperative, the trade union, and, in 1885, the Belgian Workers' Party (BWP).
 The socialists' relentless struggle resulted in a whole series of initiatives aimed at improving and protecting the living conditions of the working class.
-This is how the first laws on health insurance funds were passed, which in 1909 would lead to the establishment of what would become the Federation of Socialist Mutualities of Brabant (FSMB).
-This initially modest initiative was intended to offer sick members material assistance based on the basic principle of the mutual fund: solidarity.
-This book describes how, one hundred years after the founding of the FSMB, that essential principle of solidarity is still the basis for the development and maintenance of decent healthcare.
+This led to the first laws on health insurance funds, which in 1909 led to the establishment of what would become the Federation of Socialist Mutualities of Brabant (FSMB).
+This initially modest initiative was intended to offer material assistance to sick members based on the fundamental principle of mutual health insurance: solidarity.
+This book describes how, a hundred years after the founding of the FSMB, this essential principle of solidarity remains the foundation for the development and maintenance of a sound healthcare system.

 Hendrik Ollivoer & Luc Peiren